vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 You should consider blocking access to such elements, or limiting access to known sources, either whitelisted IP addresses or geographic locations.

 ??? info "Solution"
-    1.	create geo conditon named filterAffiliates
+    1.	create geo conditon named filterAffiliates with 1 filter
         1.	add country US, and RO
-    2.	create string match condition named filterAdminUI
+    2.	create string match condition named filterAdminUI with 1 filter
         1.	uri, starts with, no transform, _/admin_
     3.	create rule named matchAdminNotAffiliate
         1.	type regular
         2.	does match string condition: filterAdminUI
         3.	does not match geo condition: filterAffiliates
     4.	add rule to Web ACL
+    5. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked